Harald-U/knative-handson-workshop/openshift/4-Revision.md

 1. Back in the OpenShift Web Console, Topology view:
    ![rev2](images/rev2.png)
-   It hasn't changed a lot, but can notice the revision v2 in the KSVC box, in the 'Resources' view you now see both revisions, but revision v2 has 100%.
-Its the same 100% we could see the previous step using `kn`.
+   It hasn't changed a lot, but notice the revision v2 in the KSVC box, and in the 'Resources' view you now see both revisions, but revision v2 has 100%.
+Its the same 100% we could see in the previous step using `kn`.

 1. Click on the Route, this will display the output of v2 ("Hello HelloWorld Sample v2 -- UPDATED!")
   Back in the Web Console, a pod will be started for Revision v2.
 It will scale to zero after a moment.